Joining the College

 The first stage of the admissions process for Year 9 is registration which can take place for a pupil of any age.
 Where possible, we recommend parents register their children in Years 5 or 6, and contact the College for a personal visit, to take advantage of our early offer process.

-Pupils in Years 6 and 7 for entry into Year 9 September 2021
+Pupils in Years 6, 7 AND 8 for entry into Year 9

 A completed Guaranteed Place Form is sent to parents for completion once an offer has been made, and a deposit is required on acceptance of a place.
 Completion of the Guaranteed Place Form and payment of the relevant deposit confirms the pupil’s place at the College, subject to achieving expected performance in entrance exams or tests.
 The deposit is used against any final extras incurred during the last term at the College.
 The balance of any deposit is credited to the final account when the pupil leaves the College.